Mykhailo Petrenko: Biography

-Petrenko was born in the town Sloviansk to a family of petty officials in 1817.
+Petrenko was born in the town Sloviansk to a provincial secretary, Petrenko Mykola Dmytrovych, and his wife Mykola Dmytrovych in 1817 as their second child.
 Petrenko studied at the juridical faculty of Kharkov University during 1837–1841.
 He served in the judicial institutions: in Kharkov (1844–1847), Vovchansk (1847–1849), Lebedyn (1849–1862), rising to collegiate assessor (rank 8th grade).

 Petrenko's first poetry published in the anthology Snip (1841).
 Among them was the poem "I looked at the sky and thought a thought", which became a folk song – the highest award for Ukrainian poet.
 His 1845 dramatic duma "Naida" was first published in 2013.
 In 1848 A. L. Metlynsky published in the "South Russian collection" selection of Petrenko's poems titled "Thoughts and singing".